sofathitesh/doconce/doc/demos/quickref/quickref.md

 Exercises
 ---------

-Doconce supports *Exercise*, *Problem*, and *Project*.
-These are typeset as ordinary sections and referred to by their section labels.
+Doconce supports *Exercise*, *Problem*, *Project*, and *Example*.
+These are typeset
+as ordinary sections and referred to by their section labels.
-An exercise, problem, or project sections contains certain *elements*:
+Exercise, problem, project, or example sections contains certain *elements*:

-  * a headline at the level of a subsection or subsubsection, containing one of the words "Exercise:", "Problem:", or "Project:", followed by a title (required)
+  * a headline at the level of a subsection containing one of the words "Exercise:", "Problem:", "Project:", or "Example:", followed by a title (required)

   * a label (optional)